Skip to main content

 5. At the end of your visit, you are provided with a visit summary, receipt and educational material about your diagnosis.
 At your request, we can send your primary care provider information about your visit.

-Most people think of wood when they think of a splinter, but splinters can be caused by any material that gets into your skin and underlying soft tissues.
-Other types of splinters include:
+A splinter can be caused by any material that gets into your skin and underlying soft tissues:

 • Glass